Manoj Bhargava

-Manoj Bhargava (born 1953) is an Indian American businessman and philanthropist.
-He is the founder of Innovations Ventures LLC that produces the 5-hour Energy drink.
+Manoj Bhargava (born 1953) is an Indian American billionaire businessman.
+He is the founder of Innovations Ventures, which produces the 5-hour Energy drink, a product he created and launched in 2004.
+Bhargava has created a number of other ventures as well, many of which have been based out of a technology park he built in Farmington Hills, Michigan.

-Bhargava spent a large part of his early years in a monastic community and later developed a multi-billion-dollar business with his energy shot product.
-Beginning in the 2010s, the U.S. Food and Drug Administration (FDA) investigated numerous fatalities potentially linked to the product.
-Living Essentials also faced lawsuits from dozens of state attorneys general for deceptive advertising, resulting in a $4.3 million penalty in a Washington state case.
+For half of 2023, Bhargava controlled publishing for Sports Illustrated, an arrangement followed by a lawsuit alleging breach of contract and failure to make payments.
+The U.S. Food and Drug Administration (FDA) has investigated 5-Hour Energy over numerous potentially linked fatalities.
+Its owner Living Essentials has been sued by dozens of state attorneys general for deceptive advertising, resulting in a $4.3 million penalty in a Washington state case.